vollmerr/app-hub/README.md

 ### Demo App
 - located in app/containers/Demo*
 - ignored in tests/coverage, so no examples of those in there
-- run in dev mode to view
+- run in dev or mock mode to view

 ### Specfic examples
 - located in app/examples/*